isaacs/sax-js/README.md

 `line`, `column`, `position` - Indications of the position in the XML document where the parser currently is looking.

+`startTagPosition` - Indicates the position where the current tag starts.

 `closed` - Boolean indicating whether or not the parser can be written to.
 If it's `true`, then wait for the `ready` event to write again.